brian-cooney/CV/README.md

 **Quba Digital** (May 2018 to Dec 2018)
 *Senior Digital Account Executive*

+- Worked with brands like London Luton Airport, Ideal Standard (Armitage Shanks) and Stowe School
+- Translating client requirements into technical specifications
+- Communicating technical questions and requirements with clients

 **EyeforTravel Ltd (part of FC Business Intelligence)** (Oct 2009 to Apr 2018)
 *Head of Digital & Content*